 Generate a new organization token.
 If you lose this token, you can always make a new one without affecting existing users.

 Copy the SCIM Authentication Token.
-This value will be entered in the Secret Token field in the Provisioning tab of your Robin application in the Azure portal.
+This value will be entered in the Secret Token field in the Provisioning tab of your Robin application.

 Add Robin from the gallery

-Before configuring Robin for automatic user provisioning with Azure AD, you need to add Robin from the Azure AD application gallery to your list of managed SaaS applications.
+Before configuring Robin for automatic user provisioning with Microsoft Entra ID, you need to add Robin from the Microsoft Entra application gallery to your list of managed SaaS applications.

-To add Robin from the Azure AD application gallery, perform the following steps:
+To add Robin from the Microsoft Entra application gallery, perform the following steps:

 Configuring automatic user provisioning to Robin

-This section guides you through the steps to configure the Azure AD provisioning service to create, update, and disable users and/or groups in Robin based on user and/or group assignments in Azure AD.
+This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users and/or groups in Robin based on user and/or group assignments in Microsoft Entra ID.

 You may also choose to enable SAML-based single sign-on for Robin, following the instructions provided in the Robin Single sign-on tutorial.
 Single sign-on can be configured independently of automatic user provisioning, though these two features compliment each other

-To configure automatic user provisioning for Robin in Azure AD:
+To configure automatic user provisioning for Robin in Microsoft Entra ID:

 In the applications list, select Robin.